sposth/CAIPs/CAIPs/caip-74.md

 ```

-Important to note is that in the `Abilitiy` array, every `NB` are treated as separate.
+Important to note is that in the `Ability` array, every `NB` are treated as separate.
 For example,

 ```json
 "crud/create": [